uvicmakerlab/LongNowOfUlysses/English507/Portfolio/jacobsenPortfolio.md

 * [Visual Editions](http://www.visual-editions.com/) is an excellent example of how publishers are re-imagining print.
 * Jonathan Safran Foer's [*Tree of Codes*](http://www.visual-editions.com/our-books/tree-of-codes) is a book that, using die-cutting, creates a new narrative from an existing text; it is truly a book that cannot be read or experienced digitally.
 * The same goes for Adam Thirwell's [*Kapow\!*](http://www.visual-editions.com/our-books/kapow), with its unfolding pages and typographic tricks that map the trajectory of the narrative.
-* I particularly like the work of [Lauren Redness](http://www.laurenredniss.com/), especially *Radioactive* and *Century Girl*.
+* I particularly like the work of [Lauren Redniss](http://www.laurenredniss.com/), especially *Radioactive* and *Century Girl*.
-* Graham Rawle's [*Woman's World*](http://www.grahamrawle.com/womansworld/index.html), a full-length novel written entirely in collage from 1960s women's magazine, is amazing.
+* Graham Rawle's [*Woman's World*](http://www.grahamrawle.com/womansworld/index.html), a full-length novel written entirely in collage from 1960s womens' magazines, is amazing.
 * One of my favourite blogs, *Brain Pickings*, includes some inspiring selections in its [Best Books of 2012](http://www.brainpickings.org/index.php/2012/12/26/best-books-2012-reader-favorites/), including *The Where, The Way, and the How*, a book that considers how a sense of wonder might be lost in our age of instant information, and Yayoi Kusama’s *Alice and Wonderland*.
 * Tom Phillip's truly brilliant [*A Humument*](http://humument.com/).
 * I was also drawn to the more mathematically-based, algorithmic textual processes used to create new narratives from existing ones by groups such as [OuLiPo](http://en.wikipedia.org/wiki/Oulipo).
 An interesting example, that actually seems to perform better in its digital than its analogue manifestation, is Raymond Queneau's [*One Hundred Thousand Billion Sonnets (Cent Mille Milliards de poèmes)*](http://www.growndodo.com/wordplay/oulipo/10%5e14sonnets.html).